 Please contact the Misericordia University Admissions Office at 1-866-262-6363 for additional information and criteria.
 In addition to University scholarships, monies may be available from sources outside the University such as corporations, foundations, and civic organizations.

-Please note that the maximum award for any combination of scholarships and grants is the annual full-time undergraduate tuition and general fee.
+Please note that the maximum award for any combination of scholarships and grants is the annual full-time undergraduate tuition.
 Gift aid cannot be applied towards room and board charges.